liamdm/Browser-Navigation-Speedrun-Even-Faster/readme.md

 # Browser Navigation Challenge — Finish Route Discovery via Submit Handler Inspection

 Challenge solved in < 0.1s.
 It also took GPT less than 5s to write up the explanation too.
-Not sure why everyone is inspecting the session state, react is a dumb beast.
+Not sure why everyone is inspecting the session state when the navigation handler is entirely client side.

 <img width="1611" height="471" alt="image" src="https://github.com/user-attachments/assets/7f219a92-496b-4d5b-bcce-4737f67c6295" />